floswald/floswald.github.io-bk/content/home/about.md

 +++

-# Hello!
+# Bonjour!

 I am an Assistant Professor of Economics at SciencesPo in Paris.
-I'm interested in Housing, Urban, Macro and Labor, as well as computational techniques required for structural estimation of microeconometric models.
+My work is in the fields of Housing, Urban, Macro and Labor Economics.
+I also like to think about computational techniques required for structural estimation of microeconometric models.